A Bit of History…

 In the beginning, the Draggin’ Dawgs dragon boat team was a supporter team made up of spouses, sons, daughters & friends of Survivors Abreast team members who had been touched by breast cancer.
 Susan Miller, was inspired by her friend and breast cancer survivor, Lee Anne Willshaw, to be captain of the team.
 For several years, this dedicated group raced in Peterborough’s festival and sometimes travelled to out-of-town festivals with Survivors Abreast, racing or cheering them on from the shore.

 Survivors Abreast travelled to Vancouver in 2005 in celebration of the Abreast in a Boat team’s 10th anniversary and of Dr Don Mackenzie who founded the breast cancer paddling movement.
 This festival proved to be the very first International dragon boat festival for breast cancer paddlers.
 A second one was held in Australia 2 years later.
 These led to the formation of the International Breast Cancer Paddlers Commission (IBCPC), a commission of the International Dragon Boat Federation (IDBF).
 A formal bidding process was introduced for the 2010 International festival, and Peterborough was chosen over 2 teams from England, 1 from Italy and 1 from New Zealand.
 66 teams came from all over Canada, the US, Australia, England, Italy and South Africa.
 Survivors Abreast was awarded three Peterborough Chamber of Commerce Business Excellence awards that year.
 One for tourism, Health and Wellness and Marketing, and one for Promotions.
 The International festival has been held every 4 years since 2010.
-Survivors Abreast travelled to Sarasota in 2014 and will be attending the International festival in Florence Italy in 2018.
+Survivors Abreast travelled to Sarasota in 2014 and to Italy in 2018.
+We are looking forward to attending the International festival in Waikato New Zealand in 2023.